jmielkeway/ccos4rbpi_volume0/chapter11/receiving.md

 The `stp` saves both the original `x0` in the case a rerun is needed, and the system call number from `x26`.

-After determining if a system call needs to be rerun, execution proceeds with the call to `get_signal`, which returns true if a user defined signal handler should run.
+After determining if a system call needs to be rerun, execution proceeds with the looping call to `get_signal`, which returns true if a user defined signal handler should run.
 If so, the user space stack must be manipulated to allow for the asynchronous signal handler execution.
 The magic is defined in `run_user_sighandler`:

 ```C
 static void run_user_sighandler(struct stack_save_registers *ssr, struct cakesignal *csig)